kellydinneen/nginx-sphinx/README.md

 ### view all the commands and their descriptions: `nginx-sphinx`
 Just type `nginx-sphinx` into the command line to see a list of commands and associated options.
 Commands are displayed alongside their arguments, so if you're ready to leave this README behind you can use that command to find out everything you need to know about the app.

-Additionally, for more detail, you can run `nginx-sphinx -help` or `nginx-sphinx -h`.
+Additionally, for more detail, you can run `nginx-sphinx --help` or `nginx-sphinx --h`.

 <p align = "center">
 <img src="https://media.giphy.com/media/z1Xqaxq8mupqmc2cOH/giphy.gif">